Understanding what happens before, during, and after placement

 - have had a stroke or heart attack

-- have severe vaginal bleeding or bleeding that lasts a long time
+- have severe vaginal bleeding or bleeding that lasts a long time or concerns you

 How Mirena may affect your period

 What will my period be like after starting Mirena?

 For the first 3 to 6 months, your period may become irregular and the number of bleeding days may increase.
 You may also have frequent spotting or light bleeding, and some women have heavy bleeding during this time.
 You may also have cramping during the first few weeks.
 Call your healthcare professional (HCP) if the bleeding remains heavier than usual or increases after it has been light for a while.

 How will my period change after I've already been on Mirena for a while?

 After you have used Mirena for a while, the number of bleeding and spotting days is likely to lessen.
 For some women, periods will stop altogether.
 This is because the hormone in Mirena reduces the monthly thickening of your uterus lining.